lonelydawn/Widgets/treeview/README.md

 ## Event

-- symbol     index distributed by system
-- node        object packed by system based on the node data
-- symbols   all checked nodes' symbol

 #### onClick (Function | default: f (symbol, node) {})

+- symbol, index distributed by system
+- node, object packed by system based on the node data

 Triggered when tree node is clicked.